trayio/zendesk-app/README.md

 This will generate a .zip file in the app/tmp/ directory.
 You can now upload this to the [zendesk marketplace](https://apps.zendesk.com/apps).
 The credentials are in the 1password vault under `Zendesk App Management`.

+Once submitted, there is an approval process via Zendesk.
+Once they approve the app will be published.